Join live or receive a link to the recording and earn a CE certificate

 With student well-being top of mind for educators and administrators (particularly in light of the challenges presented by the COVID-19 pandemic), many are looking for solutions to address increasing mental health challenges—the so-called “second pandemic”—in our classrooms.
 But addressing these challenges requires more than a single solution; it takes the whole school to support the whole learner.

-This edWebinar will explore the challenges schools face in supporting student well-being along with strategies and tools for supporting student social-emotional development through whole-school well-being efforts:
+This edWebinar explores the challenges schools face in supporting student well-being along with strategies and tools for supporting student social-emotional development through whole-school well-being efforts:

 - Creating a culture based on a common language around well-being